 The Finnish higher education institutions succeed through internationalisation.
 From the point of internationalisation, it is important that the higher education institutions have students from all over the world.
-International students should be granted residence permit for the whole degree study time at once.
+International students must be granted a residence permit right from the start for the entire duration of their studies, and the overall burden regarding costs must be alleviated in terms of the residence permit process and minimum income requirements.
 Higher education institutions must offer degrees that correspond to the European Qualifications Framework (EQF) to ease mobility.
 Students must be able to transfer between higher education institutions in all of Finland and all of Europe.
 The European Union promotes the value of cultural and academic freedom as well as functioning mobility and cross-border student cooperation.
 The development of education in Europe should be student-centred, and education must be available for underrepresented groups in all countries of Europe.
 On a European level, structures are developed that encourage students to move also outside the European higher education area.